sbrstrkkdwmdr/bottemplate/README.md

     break;
 ```

--   if the command uses embeds, or has other requirements, you can add it's name to the arrays in commandCheck
+-   if the command uses embeds, or has other requirements, you can add its name to the arrays in commandCheck

 -   if the command also takes button inputs, you can add it to the switch statement at the bottom of `async onInteraction()` in `src/buttonHandler.ts`